-- A random audit of claims by the Benefit Accuracy Measurement Unit; - A computerized cross match of wages reported by employers with unemployment benefits paid for the same weeks; - An investigation of information received from employers; - Computerized cross matches of wages reported by employers in neighboring states, such as Maryland and Virginia; - Computerized cross matches of new hire information.
+- A random audit of claims by the Benefit Accuracy Measurement Unit, and - A computerized cross match of wages reported by employers with unemployment benefits paid for the same weeks.

 Role of Employer in Detecting Improper UI Benefit Payments

 Every quarter, employers receive a summary of all charges to their accounts.
 Employers should carefully review these quarterly charge statements to see if there are individuals listed as receiving UI benefits who returned to work during the quarter in question.
 In some cases, a claimant may have been on an employer's payroll and properly received unemployment benefits for the same quarter.
 Employers who suspect that a claimant may have received improper benefits should contact the Office of Unemployment Compensation-Benefit Payment Control Unit at (202) 698-5111.